paulmillr/noble-ciphers/README.md

 is a variant of Rijndael block cipher, standardized by NIST.

 We don't implement AES in pure JS for now: instead, we wrap WebCrypto built-in and provide an improved, simple API.
-There is a simple reason for this: webcrypto API is terrible: different block modes require different params.
+There is a reason for this: webcrypto API is terrible: different block modes require different params.

 Optional [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV)